Frequently Asked Questions About Durham

 Responses to frequently asked questions about traveling to Durham.

-Visit the Durham Overview & Facts page to find general information about Durham such as population, geographic area, climate and more.
+Visit the Durham Overview & Facts page to learn more about the history and culture Durham is known for.

 When was Durham founded?